Scope and Purpose

 Link to archived WQGIT Quarterly Newsletters published in 2022

 Workgroups and Action Teams

-Suzanne Trevena (Vice Chair), U.S. Environmental Protection Agency - Region 3
+Suzanne Trevena (Chair), U.S. Environmental Protection Agency - Region 3

 Jeremy Hanson (Coordinator), Coordinator, Water Quality Goal Implementation Team, Chesapeake Research Consortium